Kitware/SMQTK/docs/release_notes/since-last-release.md

     is primarilly for support of LSHNearestNeighborsIndex live-reload functionality.

+  * Added script for asynchronously computing classifications on descriptors in an index via a list of descriptor UUIDs.

 Utilities

   * Added helper wrapper for generalized asynchronous function mapping to an